Graduate Catalog

 Master of Science in Professional Mental Health Counseling

-Note: No applications will be accepted to the Master of Science in Professional Mental Health Counseling program for the 2024-2025 academic year.
+Note: The Master of Science in Professional Mental Health Counseling Program is on hiatus.
+No applications will be accepted to the Master of Science in Professional Mental Health Counseling Program for the 2026-2027 academic year.

 Students admitted to the Master of Arts in Professional Mental Health Counseling Program may choose to seek an MS degree.
 This option, which includes the completion of a research based thesis, is often of interest to students planning to pursue a doctoral degree in counselor education or psychology.
 Students become eligible to formally apply to the MS program upon completion of the requirements listed below.